 I don’t really like olives all that much.
 But I adore the idea of olives.
 And olive groves.
 And the Mediterranean.
 The stories by Peter Mayle and Carol Drinkwater.
 The presence of olive trees, olive oil, olive wood, and of course “olive branches” in our mythological, literary and cultural traditions.
 And the history of an ancient industry that has survived, in many cases relatively unchanged, for thousands of years.

-The idea of olives is so very different from my own chilly and pedestrian life at the moment.
-The idea of olives is beautiful, and soft and warm.
-(Important as I write this because, even on the third day of Spring, the view from my window is dreary, the wind is bitter cold, and nasty, little chippy bits of frozen something are falling from the sky.)
+The idea of olives is so very different from my own rather pedestrian life at the moment.
+The idea of olives is beautiful, and soft and sunny and warm.
+(Important as I write this because, Autumn is coming early this year: Gobs of leaves are falling from the trees, and I can’t sweep them up fast enough on the brick patio.
+And this morning, there’s a distinct chill in the air, a foretaste of things to come.
+(I knew I should never have taken the Christmas tree down; almost time to put it up again….)
 So I’m thinking about temperate breezes from warmer climes, and the joys of olive farming.